Summer Camp Frequently Asked Questions

 How can I request a specific camp site?

 Although we cannot guarantee that you be assigned to a specific camp site, we try our best to accommodate all requests.
-Please enter your request in the online Merit Badge system and your reasoning We give primary considerations for medical reasons.
+Please enter your request in the online registration system and your reasoning.
+We give primary considerations for medical reasons.

 I need electricity at my campsite for medical purposes.

 Woodruff has electrical service for medical devices in numerous campsites, but not all.
-Please enter this request in the online system where you sign up for Merit Badge classes/activities.
+Please enter this request in the online system.
 Please include your reasoning for requesting electricity (CPAP, breathing machine, nebulizer, etc.).

 Health & Safety